Techro0/TinyML-Based-Driver-Drowsiness-Detection/README.md

 ## Notes
 - Lighting & cropping matter: if Haar misses eyes, try `haarcascade_eye_tree_eyeglasses.xml` or integrate landmarks (e.g., MediaPipe) to crop eyes.
 - If classes are imbalanced, consider `class_weight` in training.
-- This repo ignores large data and model files by default; commit them only if needed.

 ---